Date: 11 July 2017. Summertime Computer Woes.

 You may wonder why pictures take so much more time for me than

 others.
-It's because of me.
+This is because of me.
 When I go to a website I love clicking

 on the pictures and getting a BIG photo.
 Dinky little pictures